Home DNA test kits

 Can you do genetic testing at home?

-cerascreen® offers five different home DNA test kits that each analyse certain gene variants (SNP).
+cerascreen® offers six different home DNA test kits that each analyse certain gene variants (SNP).

 - - The cerascreen® DNA Metabolism Test provides you with insights into the following predispositions: whether you are more likely to be obese, whether you are sensitive to saturated fatty acids, how quickly you become full after eating a meal and which muscle fibre type you are.